kilsoo75/docker-image-redis-client/README.md

-# docker-image-redis-client
+# docker-image-redis-slave
-This project is for the docker image of redis client
+This project is for the docker image of redis slave